sgchun/nps/README.md

 * Shamil Sunyaev (ssunyaev@rics.bwh.harvard.edu).

 ## How to Install
-1. Download and unpack NPS package as below ([version 1.0.1](https://github.com/sgchun/nps/archive/1.0.1.tar.gz)).
+1. Download and unpack NPS package as below ([version 1.0.1](https://github.com/sgchun/nps/archive/1.0.1.tar.gz) [Release Note](https://github.com/sgchun/nps/releases/tag/1.0.1)).
 Some of NPS codes are optimized in C++ and need to be compiled with GNU C++ compiler (GCC-4.4 or later).
 This will create two executable binaries, **stdgt** and **grs**, in the top-level NPS directory. **stdgt** is used to convert allelic dosages to standardized genotypes with the mean of 0 and variance of 1. **grs** calculates genetic risk scores using per-SNP genetic effects computed by NPS.

    ```bash
    tar -zxvf nps-1.0.1.tar.gz